 First contact resolution rate is a measure of how many customer support tickets are resolved the first time an active user reaches out for help.
 Customer support teams own this metric as it’s a direct indication of how efficiently they can engage and follow up with users who are experiencing issues with the product.

 Some issues can be too complex to solve on first contact.
 However, the shorter your response times are for connecting with customers, and the more efficiently you can resolve issues, the more likely you are to maintain customer satisfaction.

 This metric directly relates to customer effort score (CES), which measures the amount of effort it takes for customers to get their issues solved.
 Customer service teams that minimize CES ultimately strengthen customer relationships and improve customer experiences.

 8. Expansion CAC Ratio and Customer Retention Costs

 It’s important to include customer retention costs in any operational efficiency metric calculations.
-If you don’t you risk measuring things like expansion CAC ratio incorrectly.
+If you don’t you risk measuring things like expansion customer acquisition cost (CAC) ratio incorrectly.
 Expansion CAC ratio compares the sales, marketing, and CS expenses to the cross-sell and upsell revenue you generate in a given period.

 The priority for CS teams is to retain customers.
 But if the amount of time and resources you put into retaining those customers is ultimately hurting the business, you need to make strategic changes.
-Having insight into customer retention costs trends can help you see areas where you’re spending many resources for few returns or opportunities to double down on customer segments that are most lucrative.
+Performing a customer retention analysis can help you spot areas where you’re spending many resources for few returns or opportunities to double down on customer segments that are most lucrative.